- HEALTH & SAFETY

 What are some of the preventative measures/protocols that will be in place to help mitigate the risk of COVID-19 on campus?

-- Daily and deep-cleaning protocols will be established throughout campus.
+Daily and deep-cleaning protocols continue throughout campus.

-- Air purifiers will be installed in the buildings.
+Air purifiers are installed in the buildings.

 Will students need to quarantine and/or be tested before arriving on campus?